ikjordan/picozx81/README.md

 ### Editing `config.ini`
 The `config.ini` file *cannot* be edited within the emulator.
 Modify the `config.ini` file using another computer.

-After replacing the SD Card into the emulator, the pico *must* be restarted, either via a Power cycle, or by pressing the run / reset button on the board, before any edits will be visible to the emulator
+After replacing the SD Card into the emulator, the Pico *must* be restarted, either via a Power cycle, or by pressing the run / reset button on the board, before any edits will be visible to the emulator
 ### Need for reset of emulated machine
 The emulated machine is always reset if any of the following options are changed: